-We will reduce and prevent crime and anti-social behaviour to keep people safe in their homes and communities
+We will reduce and prevent crime and anti-social behaviour to keep people safe and confident in their homes and communities how the role of the Police and Crime Commissioner can add value.
+Although we have made progress in tackling these concerns, we know that more needs to be done.

 Reducing and preventing crime is my main objective as Police and Crime Commissioner and this is a key priority for both myself and the Chief Constable.
-We will be tough on crime and the causes of crime, tackling and preventing the underlying issues through the promotion of early intervention initiatives based on evidence, partnership and evaluation to identify "what works" and how the role of the Police and Crime Commissioner can add value.
-Although we have made progress in tackling these concerns, we know that more needs to be done.
+We will be tough on crime and the causes of crime, tackling and preventing the underlying issues through the promotion of early intervention initiatives based on evidence, partnership and evaluation to identify "what works" and